 - A pension or supplement under Old Age Security (OAS) - 2.
 A benefit under Canada Pension Plan (CPP) - 3.
 A death benefit - 4.
 An amount included in income as "pension income" or "qualified pension income" but the taxpayer has taken another deduction for this amount - 5.
-A payment out of a Salary Deferral arrangement (SDA); a Retirement Compensation Arrangement (RCA); an Employee Benefit Plan (EBP) or an employee trust or a prescribed provincial pension plan (variable benefits from Saskatchewan Pension Plan to be included in pension income after 2018; see pg.
-1 point 4) - 6.
-Retiring allowances - 7.
-Excess amounts from a RRIF transferred to an RRSP, another RRIF or annuity - 8.
-Any foreign source pension income that is tax-free in Canada due to a tax treaty entitling a deduction on a Canadian income tax return
+A payment out of a Salary Deferral arrangement (SDA); a Retirement Compensation Arrangement (RCA); an Employee Benefit Plan (EBP) or an employee trust or a prescribed provincial pension plan (current only Saskatchewan Pension Plan falls under this exclusion)

-Qualified Pension Income4
+Qualified Pension Income